meesterkurt/joyofprofessionallearning/_posts/2017-06-24-ISTE-2017-and-JoyofPL.markdown

 <img src="/img/methodkit.JPG" alt="Method Kit Planning">

 And we are so fortunate to have 3 (1) hours sessions being featured by Apple.
-From the start of our project at the Apple Distinguished Educator Institute in Berlin to our being splash at ISTE, our mission  is to change professional development to professional learning. <http://education-static.apple.com/iste/index.html>  Join the conversation on Twitter SNAP.SHARE.FOLLOW #FortheLoveofLearning
+From the start of our project at the Apple Distinguished Educator Institute in Berlin to our big splash at ISTE, our mission is to change professional development to professional learning. <http://education-static.apple.com/iste/index.html>  Join the conversation on Twitter SNAP.SHARE.FOLLOW #FortheLoveofLearning

+Christine Klynen's 1 in 3 story showcases the need for changing professionl development and bring joy back to learning.

 Follow us on Twitter @joyofpl and Facebook @joyofpl to see how we are helping teachers be learners first!